pataroff/accademium-orientation-survey-final/README.md

 ## Usage

 The application utilizes the OpenAI API, and each API call costs approximately **~$0.01**.
-A typical session generally totals around **~$0.02** due to making two separate calls - one for the initial study field recommendations and another for the randomized study field recommendations.
+A typical session generally totals around **~$0.02** due to making two separate calls - one for the initial study field recommendations and another for the dashboard navigation.

 The application currently operates within a budget of approximately **$5 dollars**, so please use it sparingly.